anuschka/anuschka.github.io/_posts/2016-11-16-CBV-demistified.md

 ---

 I finally got a hang of CBV - Class Based Views in Django.
-The function based view for editing an existing reagent is above and the CBV is below.
+The function based view for <b>editing an existing reagent</b> is above and the CBV is below.
 <pre>
 <code>
 # @login_required